How to Identify Sexual Abuse: A Prevention Guide for Parents

 However, don’t pressure your child to remember details or provide you with information.
 Instead, wait for them to tell you.
 Let the authorities know the person accessed your child online.
 They’re trained to handle these types of situations objectively and compassionately.

-How can I help protect my child or teen from sexual abuse?
+How can I protect my child or teen from sexual abuse?

 While you can’t protect your child from every situation, you can stay engaged in your child’s life and be aware of behavioral changes.
 It’s also smart to stay on top of their social media and internet usage, and encourage them to participate in activities away from the screen.